isb-cgc/readthedocs/docs/source/sections/TCGA_on_ISBCGC.rst

 ###########################

 The controlled-access TCGA data hosted by the ISB-CGC Platform includes:

 * SNP array CEL files:  these Level-1 data files were provided by the DCC and include over 22,000 files for both tumor and matched-normal samples;
 * VCF files:  these Level-2 data files were provided by the DCC and include over 15,000 files produced by several different centers (primarily Broad and BCGSC);
 * MAF files:  these "protected" mutation files (Level-2) were provided by the DCC (note that these files were not generated uniformly for all tumor types);
 * DNA-seq BAM files:  these Level-1 data files were provided by CGHub;
    - over 37,000 of these files are available in Google Cloud Storage (GCS);
-    - roughly 90% of these BAM files containe exome data, and 10% contain whole-genome data;
+   - roughly 90% of these BAM files containe exome data, the remaining 10% contain whole-genome data;
    - BAM index (BAI) files are also available for all BAM files;
 * mRNA- and microRNA-seq BAM files:  these Level-1 data files were provided by CGHub;
    - over 13,000 mRNA-seq BAM files are available in GCS;
    - over 16,000 miRNA-seq BAM files are available in GCS;
 * mRNA-seq FASTQ files:  these Level-1 data files were provided by CGHub and include over 11,000 tar files.

 At this time, all of these controlled-access data files are stored in GCS in the original form, as obtained from the data